Education and qualifications:

-Having a lecturer who has achieved CEng status, something that a lot of undergraduates have on their radar to achieve in the future, gives credibility to the knowledge I’m imparting.
+A lot of undergraduates have achieving CEng on their radar as something to achieve in the future.
+As a lecturer, CEng status gives credibility to the knowledge I’m imparting.
 It also adds to the breadth of experience within the department, ranging from highly academic and theoretical through to applied engineering practice.
 This is important not only for the students, but also for external companies working with Lancaster University, to strengthen funding bids and to feed into collaborative research.

 Is there any advice you would pass on to someone considering professional registration?

 Keep a good record of all of your achievements throughout your career, even if at the time they don’t seem significant.
-It will make writing your professional review report that little bit easier.
-There were achievements earlier on in my career that I’d totally forgotten about when it came to writing the report but thankfully that I’d kept a record of and subsequently included.
+It will make writing your professional review report that bit easier.
+There were achievements earlier on in my career that I’d totally forgotten about when it came to writing the report but thankfully I’d kept a record of them.

 It’s definitely a worthwhile process, experience and achievement when you are awarded CEng.

 Where do you see yourself in your career in five years’ time or what are your future ambitions?